Can LASIK Correct Astigmatism?

 How LASIK Eye Surgery Corrects Astigmatism

 Were you wondering if LASIK can correct astigmatism?
 The answer is yes.
 LASIK in Houston is a procedure that may provide permanent relief from astigmatism and its accompanying blurry, strained vision.
+(Further reading: How long does laser eye surgery last?)

 In LASIK eye surgery, an ultra-precise laser is used to cut and reshape key parts of the eye, restoring and enabling normal function and clearer vision.
 In the case of astigmatism, LASIK reshapes your uneven corneas, rounding them out so that light passes through properly.
 However, LASIK for astigmatism is not a one-size-fits-all procedure.
 The worse your astigmatism is, the more extensive the LASIK procedure may be, which can affect the cost of your procedure.
 Speak with your doctor to evaluate the extent of your astigmatism and to discuss how it may or may not affect the nature and cost of your treatment.